NITROGEN CYCLE AND AQUARIUM & POND CYCLING;

 Low pH and Nitrification Important;

-During the nitrification process carbonates are used by the aquarium or pond to counter acids produced during nitrification (or other organic breakdown), however without an adequate KH (even for Amazon River Fish such as Discus or German Rams), this can become critical in crowded aquariums with low pH, thus allowing for a rise in ammonia and nitrites, sometimes to toxic levels.
+During the nitrification process carbonates are used by the aquarium or pond to counter acids produced during nitrification (or other organic breakdown), however without an adequate KH (even for Amazon River Fish such as Discus or German Rams), subtle or even sudden changes in pH can occur that affects the nitrogen cycle

 A few key points about ammonia: